nightblade9/puffin/README.md

 - Add this repository as a `git submodule` within your project (NuGet packages are not available yet)
 - Build it by running `dotnet build`.
 Note: you will need .NET SDK 3.1 and MonoGame.
-- Copy/paste `Templates/MonoGame` into the root of your repo
+- Run `dotnet new console --name MyGame` to create a new game project
-- Go to the repo root and add references to Puffin:
+- Add the relevant references to Puffin:
-    - `dotnet add MyGame.csproj reference puffin/Puffin.Core`
+    - `dotnet add MyGame reference Puffin\Puffin.Core`
-    - `dotnet add MyGame.csproj reference puffin/Puffin.UI` (if you want buttons/etc.)
+    - `dotnet add MyGame reference Puffin\Puffin.Infrastructure.MonoGame`
-- Copy the `Content` directory from `StarterAssets` into your project directory
-- Type `dotnet run` or press F5 in VSCode to verify it works

-You should be greeted with an empty screen with an image.
+    - `dotnet add MyGame package MonoGame.Framework.DesktopGL.Core`
+- Download the `Open Sans` font from Google Fonts and add the `-Regular.ttf` to `MyGame/Content`

 ## Creating Your First Screen